globocom/megadraft/docs/customization.md

 - `keyBindings`: (optional) Custom key bindings
 - `handleBlockNotFound`: (optional) called when the `editorState` contains a block for a plugin that is no longer available
 - `softNewLines`: (optional) boolean, default true.
 Insert soft new line when user type "shift + enter".
+- `resetStyleNewLine`: (optional) boolean, default false.
+Editor will reset styles when a new paragraph is created.
+- `blocksWithoutStyleReset`: (optional) list, defaults to `['ordered-list-item', 'unordered-list-item']`.
+Tells the editor which blocks won't have its types reset if `resetStyleNewLine` is `true`.

 Check the following sections for more info.